dattv/ML-DL-Lecture-Notes/DeepLearning.md

 * Stochatic gradient descent [(SGD)](https://yihui.name/animation/example/grad-desc/) is the same as gradient descent, except that it is used for only partial data to train every time.
 The parameter is called mini-batch size.
 Theoretically, even one example can be used for training.
 In practice, it is better to experiment with various numbers.
 In the next section, we will discuss convolutional neural networks that work better on image data than the standard ANN.

+## Convolutional neural network
+Convolutional neural networks (CNN) are similar to the neural networks described in the previous sections.
+CNNs have weights, biases, and outputs through a nonlinear activation.
+Regular neural networks take inputs and the neurons fully connected to the next layers.
+Neurons within the same layer don't share any connections.
+If we use regular neural networks for images, they will be very large in size due to a huge number of neurons, resulting in overfitting.
+We cannot use this for images, as images are large in size.
+Increase the model size as it requires a huge number of neurons.
+An image can be considered a volume with dimensions of height, width, and depth.
+Depth is the channel of an image, which is red, blue, and green.
+The neurons of a CNN are arranged in a volumetric fashion to take advantage of the volume.
+Each of the layers transforms the input volume to an output volume.

+Convolution neural network filters encode by transformation.
+The learned filters detect features or patterns in images.
+The deeper the layer, the more abstract the pattern is.
+Some analyses have shown that these layers have the ability to detect edges, corners, and patterns.
+The learnable parameters in CNN layers are less than the dense layer described in the previous section.

+### Kernel
+Kernel is the parameter convolution layer used to convolve the image.
+The convolution operation.
+The kernel has two parameters, called stride and size.
+The size can be any dimension of a rectangle.
+Stride is the number of pixels moved every time.
+A stride of length 1 produces an image of almost the same size, and a stride of length 2 produces half the size.
+Padding the image will help in achieving the same size of the input.

+### Max pooling
+Pooling layers are placed between convolution layers.
+Pooling layers reduce the size of the image across layers by sampling.
+The sampling is done by selecting the maximum value in a window.
+Average pooling averages over the window.
+Pooling also acts as a regularization technique to avoid overfitting.
+Pooling is carried out on all the channels of features.
+Pooling can also be performed with various strides.
+The size of the window is a measure of the receptive field of CNN.

+[CNN](https://www.youtube.com/watch?v=jajksuQW4mc) is the single most important component of any deep learning model for computer vision.
+It won't be an exaggeration to state that it will be impossible for any computer to have vision without a CNN.